dotnet/runtime/src/libraries/System.Text.Json/src/readme.md

 The `System.Text.Json` library is built-in as part of the shared framework for .NET Core 3.0+ and .NET 5+.
 You only need to install it as a package for earlier .NET Core versions or other target frameworks.

-For more informations, see [JSON serialization and deserialization in .NET](https://docs.microsoft.com/dotnet/standard/serialization/system-text-json-overview).
+For more information, see [JSON serialization and deserialization in .NET](https://docs.microsoft.com/dotnet/standard/serialization/system-text-json-overview).

 ## Example